Machine Learning inside Data Attribute Recommendation

 Machine learning model

 Let’s imagine you’ve uploaded your data along with a data set schema and it’s successfully validated.
 Also, you’ve chosen a model template that fits best to your needs.
 Now you are ready to train a model – that’s just another API call.
-When you do this, Data Attribute Recommendation requests a GPU (CPU if you are on trial) container from the underlying platform and trains a model with your data.
+When you do this, Data Attribute Recommendation requests a GPU or CPU (if you are on trial or if you choose AutoML Template) container from the underlying platform and trains a model with your data.
 Here we also have some points to mention:

 - First, TensorFlow is used as a framework for training and prediction.